 Walking back toward the river, we stopped at La Réserve for a glass of rosé and a warming bowl of soupe à l’oignon, the perfect midday snack and ultimate traditional French food.

-This is where we went for lunch, although there are many other restaurants along the main road.
+This is where we went for lunch, although many other restaurants are along the main road.
 The onion soup here was delicious (as was the rosé), and I’d go back in a heartbeat.

 If you manage your time a little differently and spend less time at each Château, the town hall and the clock tower are the most popular spots in town.
 The clock tower was built in the 15th century when it was the main entryway into town.
 In 1445 it became a bell tower, and a little later the clock was added.

 There’s no denying that a day trip to Amboise will leave you with the feeling of life on the French court throughout centuries.